Jalen Jelks: Carolina Panthers

 On August 17, 2020, Jelks was claimed off waivers by the Carolina Panthers.
 He was waived on September 5.

 Cleveland Browns

-Jelks was signed to the Cleveland Browns' practice squad on September 22, 2020.
+Jelks was signed to the practice squad of the Cleveland Browns on September 22, 2020.
 He was released on October 26.

 Washington Football Team

-On November 16, 2020, Jelks signed to the practice squad of the Washington Football Team.
-He signed a reserve/futures contract on January 11, 2021.
-Jelks was waived by Washington with a injury designation on July 27, 2021, and reverted to injured reserve after clearing waivers.
+On November 15, 2020, Jelks signed to the practice squad of the Washington Football Team.
+He was waived/injured on December 12, 2020.
+He signed a reserve/futures contract on January 10, 2021.
+Jelks was waived by Washington with an injury designation on July 26, 2021, and reverted to injured reserve after clearing waivers.
 He wasn't re-signed after the season.